rahulunair/LLM_finetuning_nvidia_to_intel/README.md

 # LLM Fine-Tuning Using QLoRA on Intel GPUs - MVP Codebase

 ## Overview
-This repository contains a minimal viable product (MVP) for fine-tuning Large Language Models (LLMs) using Quantized Low Rank Adaptation (QLoRA) in 4 bits on Intel GPUs.
+This repository contains an MVP example on fine-tuning Large Language Models (LLMs) using Quantized Low Rank Adaptation (QLoRA) in 4 bits on Intel GPUs.
 The code demonstrates how to port a model from Nvidia to Intel GPUs, focusing on simplicity.

 For more extensive examples on running GenAI workloads on Intel GPUs, checkout this [repo](https://github.com/rahulunair/GenAI).